software-crafters-karachi/software-crafters-karachi.github.io/README.md

 We are an open community of people learning to write & deliver better software.
 We believe learning together and helping each other is the fastest way to grow.

 # Who can join?
-Everyone involved in any stage of the softwares lifecycle: customers, developers, mentors/coaches...
+Everyone involved in any stage of the software lifecycle: customers, developers, mentors/coaches...

 ### We encourage diversity
 Great software can only be delivered with close collaboration of everyone involved at all stages of software development.